prashankkadam/Genetic-Algorithms/README.md

 # Genetic-Algorithms
 Repository to implement various uses cases of genetic algorithms

-1- Implemented a genetic algorithm that can find the least numeric solution to an n order equation 2- Implemented a genetic algorithm that can find shortest routing paths between multiple nodes
+1- Implemented a genetic algorithm that can find shortest routing paths between multiple nodes

+The code can be directly run in colab